fury-gl/fury/docs/source/posts/2023/2023-07-31-week-9-joaodellagli.rst

 So how did it go?
 -----------------
 The first one I did on monday-tuesday, and I had to deal with some issues regarding scaling and repositioning.
-Due to implementation choices, the final post-processed effects were rendered whether bigger than they were in reality, or out of their original place.
+Due to implementation choices, the final post-processed effects were rendered either bigger than they were in reality, or out of their original place.
-After some time dedicated to finding the root of  problems, I could fix the scaling issue, however I realised I would need to, probably, rethink the way the api was implemented.
+After some time dedicated to finding the root of the problems, I could fix the scaling issue, however I realised I would need to, probably, rethink the way the API was implemented.
 As this general post-processing effects is a side-project that comes as a consequence of my main one, I decided to leave that investment to another time, as I would need to guarantee the quality of the second.

 The second was an easy and rather interesting part of my week, as I just needed to setup new kernel shaders.
 Based on